 Greater Nevada Credit Union Hosts Virtual Bite of Reality Program for Local Youth

 About Greater Nevada Credit Union (GNCU)

-Greater Nevada Credit Union (GNCU) is headquartered in Carson City, Nevada and has been helping Nevadans with their financial needs since 1949.
-The credit union serves more than 75,000 consumer and small business members, has over $1 billion in assets, and is the largest community-owned financial institution domiciled in Nevada.
-GNCU’s wholly-owned subsidiaries include Greater Commercial Lending, Greater Nevada Mortgage and Greater Nevada Insurance.
-GNCU has been consistently recognized as a Best Financial Institution in many of its service areas, a top employer by the Reno/Tahoe Best Places to Work Awards, and is a three-time USDA National Lender of the Year.
+Greater Nevada Credit Union (GNCU) is headquartered in Carson City, Nev. and has been helping Nevadans with their financial needs since 1949.
+The credit union serves more than 77,000 consumers and small businesses, has over $1.2 billion in assets, and is the largest community-owned financial institution domiciled in Nevada.
+GNCU’s subsidiaries include Greater Commercial Lending, Greater Nevada Mortgage and Greater Nevada Insurance.
+GNCU has been consistently recognized as a Best Financial Institution in many of its service areas, a top employer by the Reno/Tahoe Best Places to Work Awards and is a four-time USDA National Lender of the Year.
 GNCU is also the title sponsor of Greater Nevada Field in Reno.
 For more information, call (800) 421-6674 or visit www.gncu.org.